theandrew168/sbs-website/blog/bare-metal-assembly-on-the-longan-nano.md

 **Take note of this BOOT / RESET process!
 It will be used everytime we to download a new program to the device!**

 # Programming the device
-We now have all the information we need to upload our `smallest.bin` program to the device.
+We now have all the information we need to upload our `bb.out` program to the device.
 One thing that the DFU uploader needs is the USB identifier for the device.
 If you are on a Linux or macOS system, the command `lsusb` can be helpful for finding this info.

 In our case, we are programming the Longan Nano so the device ID is already known:
 ```
-python3 -m bronzebeard.dfu 28e9:0189 smallest.bin
+bronzebeard-dfu 28e9:0189 bb.out
 ```

 To take the Longan Nano out of DFU mode and back to normal, simply press the RESET button.